acevezl/callengethree/README.md

     }
 ```

-13. It would be very rare if we don't have an upper case character on the generated password - however, it is certainly possible that an uppercase letter was not randomly added to the password (Although this possibility is reduced to virtually zero when a user selects a password longer than 76 character) - Note I'm saying _virtually_ because the limit only approaches zero, but never really hits it. ("The limit doesn't exist" - Mean Girls).
-Here is where we'll ensure at least one upper case character is added - again same logic as above, but now check that we don't place this upper case character on the position where we placed both the numeric and the special characters:
+13. It would be very rare if we don't have an upper case character on the generated password - however, it is certainly possible that an uppercase letter was not randomly added to the password (Although this possibility is reduced to virtually zero when a user selects a password longer than 76 character) - Note I'm saying _virtually_ because the limit only approaches zero, but never really hits it _("The limit doesn't exist" - Mean Girls)_.
+Here is where we'll ensure at least one upper case character is added - again, same logic as above, but now we check that we don't place this upper case character on the position where we placed both the numeric and the special characters:
 ```
    if (includeUppercase) {
       // Start with the same position where we placed a special character (or zero, if user didn't ask for a special character)